CommsNext@Tech

 Christopher McKenney, Video Producer for Institute Communications

-Location: Exhibition Hall, Room: TBD
+Location: Exhibition Hall, Room: Home Park

 This session explores how video producers and writers collaborate to get the best interviews — and how AI can assist.
 The goal is to give attendees practical, usable methods for planning interviews, conducting them effectively, and shaping the resulting story — whether it becomes a video, feature article, social content, or campaign asset.